picqer/twinfield/readme.md

 Use the Twinfield SOAP Service to have your PHP application communicate directly with your Twinfield account.

+## Why this fork?
-**This package** provides a proper semver-versioned fork of the package, for save usage with composer in your projects.
+**This package** provides a proper semver-versioned fork of the package, for safe usage with composer in your projects.

 ---